 When all marks of all study components (including the research project) are registered in SIS, Master students can apply for their diploma (Master's certificate) by filling in the form on the following website: https://datanose.nl/#graduation

 In case you need a confirmation of graduation letter you can visit the DUO website (www.mijndiplomas.nl) to download a certificate.
 This is an official document published by DUO.

 Archiving your Master Thesis is an essential part of the preparation for your graduation.
 Your Thesis needs to be uploaded before you can request your diploma.

-Go to the website of Science in Progress (via the link mentioned below) and take the following steps:
+Go to the website (via the link mentiond below):

 Students who have successfully passed the final examination will be awarded the Master of Science degree.
 The degree awarded will be noted on the certificate.
 An appendix to the certificate, signed by the Chairperson of the Examination Board and stating the components of the final examination, the study load and the assessment will be issued.